5 min read

 - Upper Mustang Trek, etc.

 Some treks are long, others short.
-Regardless of your choice, tailor your packing to your trek.
+Regardless of your choice, you need to tailor your backpack for your trek.

 Below, I have listed some essential gear from my experience.
 If you’re already an experienced trekker, much of this may be familiar to you.

-Nevertheless, if you are a beginner and finding it hard to make a gear list, then I can surely help you with it.
-Just consider this blog is especially for you and others like you.
+Nevertheless, if you are a beginner and are finding it hard to make a gear list, then this will surely help you.

 Packing List For Trekking In Nepal